RSDKModding/RSDK-Modding-Wiki/docs/Games/SonicOrigins/Documentation/NotifyCallback.md

 ### ID 146 - NOTIFY_STATS_PARAM_2 { id="notify-stats-param-2" }

-Notifies that all Chaos Emeralds or Time Stones.
-Note that this does not count for the Super Emeralds in Sonic 3 & Knuckles.
+Notifies that all Chaos Emeralds or Time Stones have been collected.
+Note that this does not include the Super Emeralds in Sonic 3 & Knuckles.

 *No parameters*